ngroegli/linux-desktop-wallpages-and-themes/docs/getting-started/installation.md

 # Installation Guide

-This guide explains how to install the Web Wallpaper API as a systemd service that starts automatically on system boot.
+This guide explains how to install the Linux Desktop Wallpapers & Themes with the optional Web Wallpaper API service.

 ## Prerequisites